GabrielVareilles/rails-matching/README.md

 ## Better performance with SQL

-Now match calculation is made in pure ruby and this could cause performance issues when matching a very large number of users together.
+Matching a very large number of users together could cause some performance issues.

 ### Query
-We could delegate this calculation to postgresql with the following query:
+We could delegate this calculation to the database with the following query:

 ```SQL
       WITH taste as (